mchurichi/spiffe.io/content/docs/latest/spire/installing/install-agents.md

 ---
 title: Install SPIRE Agents
 short: Install Agent
+kind: spire-installing
-description: How to install SPIRE Agents on Linux and Kubernetes
+description: How to install the SPIRE Agents on Linux and Kubernetes
-kind: documentation
-weight: 20
+weight: 70
-# toc: true
 ---

-# Installing SPIRE Agents on Linux

 ## Step 1: Obtain the SPIRE Binaries {#step-1}